Cortisol Levels: Check prior to SDS in Septic Shock?

 Methylene Blue in Sepsis & Septic Shock

-I don’t know about you all but I’m constantly working on finding new ways to treat my septic shock patients who, based on the numbers from larger studies, have a mortality rate between 25-35%.
-I have used methylene blue on various occasions for post-CPB vasoplegia but would it possibly work in septic shock?
-Well, there’s …
+I don’t know about you all, but I’m constantly working on finding new ways to treat my septic shock patients who, based on the numbers from more extensive studies, have a mortality rate between 25-35%.
+I have used methylene blue occasionally for post-CPB vasoplegia, but would it work in septic shock?
+UPDATE: This page was …

 Continue reading Methylene Blue in Sepsis & Septic Shock